Tidal phenomena in the Galactic Center: The curious case of X7: Analysis

 \section{Analysis}

 Regardless of the hypothesis considered, all of them have in common that X7 would be related to a stellar source in the region.
-Hence, as a first step we proceed to investigate which stars could be linked to X7 based on their dynamics.
-It is to be noted that, when we mention the orbit of X7, we refer to the orbit of its tip \citep{ciurlo2023}.
-Once we find the best star candidate to be related to X7, we simulate the dynamical evolution of a cloud of test particles launched from the position and time of the closest encounter.
-In this section, we describe in detail these calculations.
+Hence, as a first step we investigated which stars could be linked to X7 based on their dynamics.
+It is to be noted that when we mention the orbit of X7, we are referring to the orbit of its tip \citep{ciurlo2023}.
+Once found find the best star candidate to be related to X7, we simulated the dynamical evolution of a cloud of test particles launched from the position and time of the closest encounter.
+In this section we describe in detail these calculations.